meyer-pidiache/meyer-pidiache.github.io/_posts/2023-04-08-custom-terminal.md

     ~/.fzf/install
     ```

+- LSD (short for "LSDeluxe").
+Is a modern replacement for the `ls` command in Unix-like operating systems.
+It aims to improve upon the traditional `ls` command by providing a more colorful and user-friendly output, as well as additional features such as icon glyphs, file grouping, and support for Unicode file names.
+    ```shell
+    sudo apt install lsd -y
+    ```

 - [NVIM](https://github.com/neovim/neovim){:target="\_blank"}.
 Is a modern version of the popular text editor Vim.
 It includes many improvements and new features, including better performance and a more user-friendly interface.
     ```shell
     sudo apt install neovim -y